Please note: some of this content is time sensitive and may be subject to future updates and changes.

 It is important to note that a workplace may have a mix of employees performing work in different tiers.
 This needs to be considered during your self-assessment.

-COVID-19 vaccination is mandatory for all residential aged care workers (public and private) from 17 September 2021.
-Read more > This includes:
+From 17 September 2021, COVID-19 vaccination became mandatory for residential aged care workers (public and private) Read more >

 Allied health services can take place in a variety of workplace settings which may fall under the category of Tier 2 or 3 work.
 Private practice owners and independent contractors need to consider their working environments and assess whether a vaccination mandate is reasonable.
 Allied health practitioners who are employees will need to comply with any lawful and reasonable directions by their employers.